mcollard0/ut_asr_translator/docs/architecture.md

-# WhatsApp ASR Translator Architecture
+# UT ASR Translator Architecture

-## Summary
+## Overview

-The WhatsApp ASR Translator is a Python application that transcribes Spanish WhatsApp voice messages and translates them to English using Hugging Face transformers.
+The UT ASR Translator is a universal speech translation application that transcribes and translates voice messages using Hugging Face transformers.
 It provides a complete pipeline from audio preprocessing to final translation with support for multiple audio formats and compute optimization warnings.

 ## CLI Interface